DVD-Quant: Data-free Video Diffusion Transformers Quantization: Method

-Conventional min-max quantization directly adopts the tensor's extreme values for range calculation through two operations: the forward quantization $Q(w) = \text{round}\left(\frac{w - w_{\text{min}}}{\Delta}\right)$ where $\Delta = (w_{\text{max}} - w_{\text{min}})/(2^n - 1)$ defines the step size, and the inverse dequantization $\hat{w} = Q(w) \cdot \Delta + w_{\text{min}}$ with $w \in W$ representing the weight tensor and $n$ the bit-width.
-This approach proves particularly problematic for Gaussian-distributed weights, where fixed ranges amplify quantization errors in two ways: first by allocating excessive bins to outlier regions (accounting for only 0.3\% of parameters in our analysis), and second by creating suboptimal interval spacing around the zero-mean concentration.
+This approach is particularly problematic for Gaussian-distributed weights, as fixed ranges amplify quantization errors in two ways: (i) by allocating excessive bins to outlier regions (only 0.3\% of parameters), and (ii) by creating suboptimal interval spacing around the zero-mean concentration.
+To address this, we revisit the optimization objective for low-bit quantization, which is

-To address this, we propose \textbf{Progressive Bounded Quantization (PBQ)} tailored for weight quantization.
-Inspired by~\cite{viditq,2dquant,QDiT}, PBQ iteratively tightens the quantization boundary $\{\alpha,\beta\}$ to seek an optimal rounding error.
-Specifically, starting from the initial bounds $\{\alpha_0=W_{min},\beta_0=W_{max}\}$, we progressively narrow the interval by adjusting both $\alpha$ and $\beta$ with a step size $\Delta$: